 TEMPERATURE VS THROUGHPUT

-The previous XP941 was notorious for reaching very high temperatures when under heavy workloads.
-In order to test out the SM951 to see if it did as well we used Iometer.
-We set 128KB seq. read and write workloads at QD32 to get the most heat and speed possible out of the drive over a 10 minute span, displayed are the speeds every second (600 points).
+As this SSD is the first PCIe 2.0 x4 M.2 drive to come across our hands with the Marvell 9293 controller, we thought we would do some testing on it to see how it handles heat.
+We used Iometer and set 128KB seq. read and write workloads at QD32 to get the most heat and speed possible out of the drive over a 10 minute span, displayed are the speeds every second (600 points).
 With a temperature probe we recorded the temperature of the controller every 30 seconds over the 10 minutes.